zxy920319/Nuxt3-starter__Decap-cms/README.md

 * Layout components (logo, header, footer) already called in layout/default.vue

-* A markdown render component that renders markdown to an HTML string server side
+* A markdown render component that renders markdown to an HTML string server side (NOTE: it is harnessing an experimental feature 'islandComponents'; to remove set: nuxt.config.ts: islandComponents =>  false, remove the '.server' suffix from ParseMarkdown.server.vue)

 ### Composables: